raspberrypilearning/charting-champions/en/step_3.md

 ![A long list of text strings, printed out.](images/lines.png){:width="400px"}

-**Debug:** If the code doesn't work, make sure you have indented it under `with`, as in the example above.
+**Debug:** If the code doesn't work, make sure you have indented it under `with`, like in the example above.

 **Debug:** If you see a message about `read` or `splitlines` being 'not defined':
  - check that you have included `f.` before `read()`